JamesWoolfenden/terraform-azurerm-statebucket/README.md

 # terraform-azure-statebucket [![Build Status](https://travis-ci.com/JamesWoolfenden/terraform-azure-statebucket.svg?branch=master)](https://travis-ci.com/JamesWoolfenden/terraform-azure-statebucket) [![Latest Release](https://img.shields.io/github/release/JamesWoolfenden/terraform-azure-statebucket.svg)](https://github.com/JamesWoolfenden/terraform-azure-statebucket/releases/latest)

-This repository demonstrates how to set up remote state for use with Terrraform by Terraform, this time in Azure.
+This repository demonstrates how to set up remote state for use with Terraform by Terraform, this time in Azure.

-Usage:
+usage: |-

-Add a reference to this module to your tf code, like this:
+Add a reference to this module to your tf code, like this

 ```make
 module "statebucket"